pyjanitor-devs/pyjanitor/docs/CONTRIBUTION_TYPES.rst

 is built on top of the `reStructuredText (reST) markup <http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html#headings>`_ language.

-reST syntax, like python, is sensitive to **indentation**, and all of the text units (e.g., heading, paragraph, and code block) must be separated by **blank lines** from each other.
+reST syntax, like python, is sensitive to **indentation**, and all the text units (e.g., heading, paragraph, and code block) must be separated by **blank lines** from each other.
 Proper rendering of the web docs you are browsing through right now relies on our contributors' adherence to these reST syntax rules.